Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ### 10. Create a blog listing page

-We want the listing page to be available at `/blog` which means, you guessed it, we have to add either a `blog.astro` find directly inside the `pages` folder or add a `index.astro` page inside the `pages\blog` folder.
+We want the listing page to be available at `/blog` which means, you guessed it, we have to add either a `blog.astro` find directly inside the `pages` folder or add an `index.astro` page inside the `pages\blog` folder.
 We will do the latter.
 We will also bring in the `Base.astro` layout (see how we are reusing the layout?).

 ```jsx:src\pages\blog\index.astro
 ---